b1-systems/rke-former/README.md

 The app is accessible at https://K8S_INGRESS_URL/my-app

-## Add x509 certificates to Kubernetes

-If you need to add certificates to allow Kubernetes to accept connections to the Openstack API, put your certificates into a file named `ca-certs.pem` and place it into the root directory.

 ## Add /etc/hosts file

 Add a manually crafted hosts file named `hosts` into the root directory, to